Keenlos/Keenlos/README.md

 ## Description

-Keenlos Team is team, created by Bodya and Artem for these purposes:
+Keenlos Team is team, created by 1nfinity and Artem for these purposes:
 * Programming
 * Multimedia
 * Graphics